trailofbits/tsc_freq_khz/README.md

 To translate TSC tics to seconds, we need to know how fast the TSC is ticking.

-Getting this information was impossible in cloud-based or other virtualized enviornments.
-The kernel does not export the TSC frequency directly, and the best approximation was the processor's maximum clockspeed.
+Getting this information was impossible in cloud-based or other virtualized environments.
+The kernel does not export the TSC frequency directly, and the best approximation was the processor's maximum clock speed.

-Using maximum clockspeed as an approximation for TSC frequency has two big problems:
+Using maximum clock speed as an approximation for TSC frequency has two big problems:

-* Starting with Skylake, the two values are different.
-Relying on maximum clockspeed as TSC frequency gives the wrong results.
+* The two values may be different.
+Relying on maximum clock speed as TSC frequency gives the wrong results.
-* The maximum CPU clockspeed, accessible via `/sys/devices/system/cpu/cpu0/cpufreq/cpuinfo_max_freq`, was not available in cloud-based or other virtualized environments.
-The value is populated by the `cpufreq` driver used for frequency scaling.
-Naturally, such operations are not (typically) permitted in virtualized environments.
+* The maximum CPU clock speed, accessible via `/sys/devices/system/cpu/cpu0/cpufreq/cpuinfo_max_freq`, was not available in cloud-based or other virtualized environments.
+The value is populated by the `cpufreq` driver used for frequency scaling, which is not typically permitted in virtualized environments.

 ## A Hint from Google

-Some [timestamp measuerement code in LLVM's X-Ray](https://github.com/llvm-mirror/compiler-rt/blob/02495e511b3020bf41f7d53d8fcfd184d985c83a/lib/xray/xray_x86_64.cc#L77) refers to a mystery sysfs entry named `/sys/devices/system/cpu/cpu0/tsc_freq_khz`, which sounds like it provides *exactly what we need*.
+Some [timestamp measuerement code in LLVM's X-Ray](https://github.com/llvm-mirror/compiler-rt/blob/02495e511b3020bf41f7d53d8fcfd184d985c83a/lib/xray/xray_x86_64.cc#L77) refers to a mystery `sysfs` entry named `/sys/devices/system/cpu/cpu0/tsc_freq_khz`, which sounds like it provides *exactly what we need*.
 Unfortunately there are absolutely *no* references to it in the Linux kernel source code.

 More searching reveals the following hint in [the Abseil source code](https://github.com/abseil/abseil-cpp/blob/master/absl/base/internal/sysinfo.cc#L219-L229):